Magic Glossary- definitions of familiar magical terms

 Profonde

-Large pocket in the tails of a long tuxedo coat that allows the magician to vanish items by tossing them down and behind him, into the pocket.
+The large pocket built into the tails of a long tuxedo coat that allows the magician to vanish items by tossing them down and behind him, into the pocket.

 Servante